Alex Compton: Commentary

 Compton started being a color commentator in PBA on NBN/IBC.
 He was notably did it in 2005 for UAAP Basketball coverages of ABS-CBN Sports with Sev Sarmenta.
 After that, he also served as a color commentator for PBA coverages in 2009 for Solar TV and returned to commentary in 2016 PBA Governors' Cup Finals on TV5.
 In 2019, he was a commentator for PBA Rush.

 Personal life

 Compton is currently married to a Filipina, model Michelle Astudillo.
 They have two sons and a daughter.
 As of 2025, Compton is based in Wisconsin and is now a book author writing self-help books for parents who have sports-inclined children.

-Compton was fluent of speaking Tagalog.
+Compton is fluent in Filipino.
 He also appeared on Coffee Mate commercials in early 2000s, where he has some Tagalog lines.